 Address and Check Number

 On the top left-hand side of a typical check, you will find the full name of the checking account holder, street address, city, state and ZIP code.
-Some checks may have the address of a business manager or accountant instead of the account holder's home address.
+Different types of checks may have the address of a business manager or accountant instead of the account holder's home address.
 In some instances, a driver's license number and work or home telephone number may be included in this portion of the check.
 On the top right-hand corner of the check is the check number, which is usually in sequence and helps you keep track of checks you write.

 Date and Pay-To